Peace Studies Program

 at the post-M.Div. degree level.)

-The program jointly offers three possible degree completions: the ThM (Master of Theology), or the DMin (Doctor of Ministry), or the PhD (Doctor of Philosophy).
+The program jointly offers two possible degree completions: the DMin (Doctor of Ministry), or the PhD (Doctor of Philosophy).

 A new cohort of eight participants representing six countries on three continents began in April 2016 with courses being offered in October.
 A new cohort is slated to begin in 2020 with applications being received in 2019.